T2hDragon/InputIntegration/README.md

 # Input Integration

 Handles data from different sources, checks that it meets required standards, and outputs it in a consistent format for other systems to use.
+It takes in user input from "./input" directory as .csv files and outputs them to out ".json" files.
+Mapping can be found [here](#mapping).
+This is a task assignment for Mercans integration team, task can be found [here](./public/assets/Integration_Test%20Assignment%20Instructions.pdf).

 ## Requirements